 So this is for anyone who’s ever cooked the hell out of a piece of chicken.
 And let’s face it, we’ve all been there.
 We have busy lives and cooking sometimes is just ANOTHER thing on our never-ending to do list.
+Of course, there are many people who enjoy cooking that much that they decide to make time for it during their day.
+Some of them even decide to go one step further and look for online cooking classes that can help them to incorporate more meals into their everyday life.
+I wish I was one of those people, but the harsh reality is that I’m just too busy to think about cooking when I get home from a long day.
 That’s why I’ve come up with this Masterclass for what I think are important cooking techniques that can take your cooking to the next level with minimal effort.

 And what better way to start off this series than talking about brining.
 Now I’m not going to lie…a good brine takes hours.
 But thankfully brining is sort of a “set it and forget it” type of deal…so you won’t be slaving over the stove top all day or anything outrageous like that.